ImanJofaris/PKUAS/README.md

 # PKUAS
 ## Pusat Kesihatan UMP Appointment System
+### Developed by using HTML, CSS, Javascript, Bootstrap and PHP using Laravel Framework

 Developed by using HTML, CSS, Javascript, Bootstrap and PHP using Laravel Framework